nishat-cloud/performance-focused-data-processing-system/README.md

 ## Notes for reviewers

 The dataset is synthetic and intentionally small for readability.
 The main value of the repo is the design approach and the performance-minded implementation choices rather than domain-specific financial complexity.

+## Results

+In testing, the C++ implementation achieved significantly lower runtime compared to Python, highlighting the trade-offs between development speed and execution performance.